schlagmichdoch/PairDrop/docs/faq.md

 If your devices are paired and behind a NAT, the public TURN Server from [Open Relay](https://www.metered.ca/tools/openrelay/) is used to route your files and messages.

 ### What about security?
 Are my files encrypted while being sent between the computers?
 Yes.
 Your files are sent using WebRTC, which encrypts them on transit.
+To ensure the connection is secure and there is no MITM, compare the security number shown under the device name on both devices.
+The security number is different for every connection.

 ### Transferring many files with paired devices takes too long
 Naturally, if traffic needs to be routed through the turn server transfer speed decreases.